derpinguinboss/Obsidian/Main/Coding/Sebastian Lague Chess Challenge.md

 - [ ] ContinuationHistory
 - [ ] For the evaluation function use a bitboard(ulong) as a bonus indicator for each piece.
 - [ ] Add UCI support [Discord](https://discord.com/channels/1132289356011405342/1135297519098793984)

+Known Issues/Bugs
+===
+- [x] Sometimes, when in check, it returns a null move, even though at least a search of depth 1 has been completed
+- [ ] Just blundering queen in one move sort of stuff :/
+- [ ] Losing almost every endgame
+- [ ] TT worse when static

 Sketching